refractionPOINT/lce_doc/docs/billing.md

 simpler and more predictible, it is based on a Quota set by the user.

 The Quota is the number of sensors (agents) concurrently online that should be supported by the given Organization.
-The Quota applies to concurrently onlie sensors meaning that you may have more sensors registered than your quota.
+The Quota applies to concurrently online sensors, meaning that you may have more sensors registered than your quota.

 If sensors attempt to connect to the cloud while the Quota is full, they will simply